 Microscopic image of Cinécolor (which is essentially Autochrome) Details of the program will be announced soon on http://colour-in-film.net/2019-conference and the conference's Facebook page.
-Uli Ruedel Moving Image Archiving and Preservation NYU TISCH SCHOOL OF THE ARTS The Österreichisches Filmmuseum and NYU Cinema Studies will host a special edition of the Orphan Film Symposium in Vienna, 7-8 June 2019.
+Uli Ruedel 12.2018 Kanbar Institute of Film & Television Moving Image Archiving and Preservation NYU TISCH SCHOOL OF THE ARTS The Österreichisches Filmmuseum and NYU Cinema Studies will host a special edition of the Orphan Film Symposium in Vienna, 7-8 June 2019.